 14–21: Strong ADHD profile — clinical evaluation is highly recommended

 Note: This tool is not a diagnostic test, but a self-screening aid.
-If your score is high or the symptoms feel familiar, consult a licensed psychologist, psychiatrist, or neurologist for a full assessment.
+If your score is high or the symptoms feel familiar, consult a licensed psychologist, psychiatrist, or neurologist for a full assessment and further treatment.

 “People with ADHD have a Ferrari engine for a brain, but with bicycle brakes.
 Strengthening the brakes is the secret to success.” — Dr. Edward M. Hallowell, M.D., Psychiatrist, co-author of Driven to Distraction